Verse

 My Clothes Got in the Way!

-By David Wilkerson0MercyCompassionPRO 21:21MIC 6:8MAT 5:7LUK 6:36ROM 15:1GAL 6:1EPH 4:32COL 3:12JAS 3:171PE 3:8David Wilkerson shares a transformative experience from his early evangelistic days, where he confronted a group of young Christian hippies about their appearance, only to be told that his attire obstructed their view of Jesus.
+By David Wilkerson1MercyCompassionPRO 21:21MIC 6:8MAT 5:7LUK 6:36ROM 15:1GAL 6:1EPH 4:32COL 3:12JAS 3:171PE 3:8David Wilkerson shares a transformative experience from his early evangelistic days, where he confronted a group of young Christian hippies about their appearance, only to be told that his attire obstructed their view of Jesus.
 This encounter taught him that while purity and sanctification are important, they must be accompanied by mercy, grace, and kindness.
 He reflects on the misconception that merely abstaining from sin is sufficient, emphasizing that true Christian living involves embodying the qualities of gentleness and compassion as outlined in James 3:17.
 Wilkerson's lesson serves as a reminder to prioritize love and understanding over judgment.

-The Ministry of Sympathy
+The Qualities of Disciples

 Sympathy